oyousaf/pollards/README.md

 ## Pollards Opticians

-developed using Next.js and Tailwind
+Developed using Next.js and Tailwind